nespinoza/juliet/docs/user/quicktest.rst

     times, fluxes, fluxes_error = {},{},{}
     # Save data into those dictionaries:
     times['TESS'], fluxes['TESS'], fluxes_error['TESS'] = t,f,ferr
-    # If you had data from other instruments you would simplt do, e.g.,
+    # If you had data from other instruments you would simply do, e.g.,
     # times['K2'], fluxes['K2'], fluxes_error['K2'] = t_k2,f_k2,ferr_k2

 The final step to fit the data with ``juliet`` is to define the priors for the different parameters that we